 Every website experiences downtime sooner or later—sometimes due to server crashes, software bugs, network outages, or even expired domains.
 The consequences can be severe: lost revenue, lower customer trust, and negative brand reputation.
 Uptime monitoring helps you detect problems the moment they happen so you can minimize these risks.

 In a competitive digital world, users expect instant access.
 If your site is offline, even briefly, visitors may turn to your competitors.
-Additionally, search engines like Google consider uptime as a ranking factor, so frequent or prolonged outages can hurt your SEO and visibility.
+Additionally, frequent or prolonged outages can hurt your SEO and visibility.

-Learn more about the real-world risks in our post The Hidden Costs of Downtime.
+Learn more about the real-world risks in The Hidden Costs of Downtime.

 Key Metrics to Track in Uptime Monitoring

 While uptime percentage is the primary metric, it’s just the beginning.
-Effective uptime monitoring involves tracking response times, the frequency and duration of incidents, and how quickly issues are resolved.
+Effective uptime monitoring also tracks response times, the frequency and duration of incidents, and how quickly issues are resolved.
 Monitoring these metrics helps you identify patterns and underlying causes, so you can prevent future downtime and maintain high availability.

 • Uptime Percentage: The ratio of time your site is accessible versus total time monitored.